radian628/desmoscript/README.md

 **Warning: This extension is still in development and will likely have some bugs**

 1. Install [the VSCode extension](https://marketplace.visualstudio.com/items?itemName=radian628.desmoscript-language-support) (linked above)
 2. Install [TamperMonkey](https://www.tampermonkey.net/) or another similar browser extension.
 This extension easily lets you inject scripts into whatever pages you want.
-Think of it like an extension within an extension.
-I'd make my own extension but I'm lazy.
+It's like an extension for letting you make your own extensions.
 3. Install [the Desmoscript Loader](https://gist.github.com/radian628/a9e1a39d3487153c532bdc410727c30d/raw/bda88081b28f9102311128dceeb7487a0ccd4596/extension.user.js) userscript.
 Open or refresh [Desmos](https://desmos.com/calculator).
 If you see a little box in the bottom right corner that wasn't there before, it's been properly loaded.
 4. Type some desmoscript code into a file.
 This will do as a proof of concept: